polkadot-developers/substrate-docs/content/md/en/docs/main-docs/install/windows.md

 In general, UNIX-based operating systems—like macOS or Linux—provide a better development environment for building Substrate-based blockchains.
 All of the code examples and command-line instructions in Substrate [Tutorials](/tutorials/) and [How-to guides](/reference/how-to-guides/) illustrate how to interact with Substrate using UNIX-compatible commands in a terminal.

-However, if your local computer uses Microsoft Windows instead of a UNIX-based operating system, you can configure it with additional packages to make it a suitable development environment for building Substrate-based blockchains.
+However, if your local computer uses Microsoft Windows instead of a UNIX-based operating system, you can configure it with additional software to make it a suitable development environment for building Substrate-based blockchains.
 To prepare a development environment on a computer running Microsoft Windows, you can use Windows Subsystem for Linux (WSL) to emulate a UNIX operating environment.

 ## Before you begin